And a woman who held a babe against her bosom said, "Speak to us of Children."

 again and again

-Though I yearn to cast a line
+Although I yearn to cast a line

-and fish them back to me
+and fish them back to me,

 they belong to "Life's